 So when our therapist told us to bring jello to the therapy session, I was appalled that I could not find ANY pre-made jello or jello mixes made with all natural ingredients.
 They ALL had artificial flavors and colors, and the mixes required the same amount of work to make at home as from-scratch jello.
 Seriously, what’s even the point??
 This is why I started making jello for my son.
 He absolutely LOVES it.

 I recently started adding fresh fruit to jello (hence this recipe) because we are working on eating different textures with my son.
 Most picky eaters don’t like mixed textures in their mouth, which is why casseroles and soups can be hard for them to eat.
 Same with jello – at first my son was reluctant to have a spoonful of jello AND fruit in his mouth.
 But with time he got used to eating them mixed together.
 So jello with fruit is in itself sort of a feeding therapy exercise.
 Jello with fruit can be a good first “mixed textures” food, since most kids like both of those things.

 Jello as a Sensory Activity

 Jello also makes for an amazing sensory activity.
 It’s squishy, sticky, smushy, fun to play with, and tasty.
 Making a large batch of homemade jello is a lot more economical than buying jello in stores.
-And you don’t have to worry about your kids getting it in their mouths, like you would if they were playing with shaving cream.

 We use jello making itself as the sensory activity too!
 My son helps put the fruit into the liquid jello mixture.
 His hands get sticky (which he doesn’t love!), so it’s a great challenging sensory activity for him.
 He loves counting the fruit one by one, although recently he discovered that he can just dump the whole bowl of fruit into the jello mixture without touching the sticky fruit.
 Smart kid.